hassaneltobgy/Mini-PayRoll-oop-JavaScript/README.md

 Hope this rewrite helps clarify the key ideas!
 Let me know if you have any other questions.
 # special credits
-Hassan El-tobgy , Farida El-husseiny , Zeina Hesham , Mariam Diaa
+Mazen Mohamed , Farida El-husseiny , Zeina Hesham , Mariam Diaa